lupkon21/figma-json-getter/README.md

 ## About

-This project has 2 main services, React based frontend and Spring Boot based backend service which are desined to launch in the same time with Docker.
+This project has 2 main services, React based frontend and Spring Boot based backend which are desined to run in the same time using Docker.
 The app was created using:
 - `React v17.0.2`
 - `Spring Boot v2.6.4 (Java 8)`
 - `Docker Compose v3.8`

 ## Dependencies
-For launching the app on your computer or laptop you must have installed this software:
+To launch the app on your computer or laptop you need to have installed this software:
 1. [Git](https://git-scm.com/downloads)
 2. [Docker](https://www.docker.com/products/docker-desktop/)